 You can also use the SUMIFS function to sum if cells begin with.
 SUMIFS can handle multiple criteria, and the order of the arguments is different from SUMIF.
-The equivalent SUMIFS formula is:
+The generic syntax for a single condition looks like this: